frc-862/PitCartManager/README.md

 - [x] TBA integration
 - [x] git stash+drop button
 - [x] add status on outer screen when locked
+- [x] move lock passwords to env
+- [x] improve changing the comp code (maybe select from a preset loaded by json or smth?)
 - [ ] View of current stats of comp including OPR's and current RPs (have current team at top with rankings shown)
-- [ ] improve changing the comp code (maybe select from a preset loaded by json or smth?)
 - [ ] launch a new debug ~~screen~~ overlay for rpi controls?
 - [ ] robot functions that popup when detecting rio (maybe showing ip and stuff)
 - [ ] add debug options to toggles
-- [ ] move lock passwords to env
 - [ ] alliance selection teams
 - [ ] enlarge match on field text
 - [ ] implement some type of scrolling for outer screen matches